mbrucher/AudioTK/README.md

 ## Changelog
 ### 2.1.1
-* Added a Gain MAx Compressor filter with wrappers
+* Added a Gain Max Compressor filter with wrappers
+* Added a dryrun call on BaseFilter to setup maximum sizes on a pipeline

 ### 2.1.0
 * Added a config file for CMake